cockroachdb/docs/src/current/molt/molt-fetch.md

 ### Secure cloud storage

 - When using [cloud storage](#cloud-storage) for your intermediate store, ensure that access control is properly configured.
-Refer to the [GCP](https://cloud.google.com/storage/docs/access-control) or [AWS](https://docs.aws.amazon.com/AmazonS3/latest/userguide/security-iam.html) documentation.
+Refer to the [GCP](https://cloud.google.com/storage/docs/access-control) or [AWS](https://docs.aws.amazon.com/AmazonS3/latest/userguide/security-iam.html) documentation, and follow the steps in [Setup](#setup).
 - Do not use public cloud storage in production.

 ### Perform a dry run